Honduran Americans: Ties to American companies

 Others point out that the start of migration of Hondurans is rooted in U.S. based banana and mining companies such as Standard Fruit Company and Rosario Mining Company.
 These companies in words of some analysts transformed Honduras in a kind U.S. colony similar to Cuba and Puerto Rico during the early 20th century and companies exploited many of their workers:

-"American companies haved built new railroads and infraestructure in Honduras, but at the time established their own banking systems, bringed its own laws, and bribed government officials at a dizzying pace."

-Much of the wealth that was accumulated in Honduras was carried off to New Orleans, New York City, and Boston.
-The conditions for Honduran workers worsened and much of the meanwhile Honduran lands were being owned by U.S. companies.
-As a result, many Hondurans felt isolated in their own countries:

 "Honduran peasants had no hope of access to their nation's good soil".

-Due to the fact that the U.S. dominated much of the wealth and labor in Honduras, this caused sentiments of resentment, isolation, and anxiety in the Honduran workers who made up most of the low class, as much of the native population had to deal with the reality of their economic situation.
-Many natives suffered when their private lands and properties were sold.
-Furthermore, the United States is one of the main reasons that led to a huge migration of Hondurans to the United States.
-Moreover, leading to the United States' most debated issues in the past decade: "illegal immigration".
-This era ended during the 1950s, after these Honduran workers made the "1954's strike" that ended with better conditions for the workers, freedom of expression, and better salary.

 Many Honduran-Americans are sons and grandsons of farm laborers who first established themselves in the largest U.S. cities, in which they had support networks from the Honduran-American communities.
 In the late 1980s and 1990s, most Honduran Americans lived in New Orleans (50,000), New York City (33,000), Los Angeles (24,000), and Miami (18,000).
 In 2000, Hondurans grew to be the third largest immigrant group from Central America.

 Contributions to American society

 Arts

-Many Honduran Americans have contributed to the world of art, film, and television, such as Carlos Mencia or America Ferrera, and in fashion, providing Honduran cultural features in their designs.
+Many Honduran Americans have contributed to the world of art, film, and television, such as Carlos Mencia, José Zúñiga, or America Ferrera, and in fashion, providing Honduran cultural features in their designs.
 Many young Honduran-Americans study in art institutes various artistic disciplines.

 Music

 They are two slopes of Honduran music, La Punta, of Afro-Caribbean origin, more originally from the Garifuna population, and marimba music, more connected to the mestizo-criollo identity of the country, however Honduras has its versions of other Latin genres such as salsa.
 Other Hondurans contributed to rock music, due the boom of rock in Honduras during the 80's and 90's.
+Rock bands emerged during this period, blending local sounds with international rock influences and carving out a space for Honduran voices in Latin rock.
+With the rise of reggaeton and Latin urbano, many young Honduran Americans gravitate toward urban genres that reflect bicultural experiences.